 Our objective is to help children to identify the difficulties that they are experiencing, how this makes them feel and what they can do to change it, either themselves, or with the support of their friends and family.

 Our clinicians will undertake detailed assessments and subsequent counselling sessions for children experiencing a wide range of difficulties.
-This support may take the form of Child Psychology, Cognitive Behavioural Therapy, Clinical Psychology or Occupational Therapy, depending on the specific issue.
-However, all decisions regarding treatment options will be made with the full consent of both the child and their parent(s) and/or guardian(s).
+This support may take the form of Child Psychology, Cognitive Behavioural Therapy or Occupational Therapy, depending on the specific issue.
+However, all decisions regarding treatment options will be made with the full consent of both the child and caregivers.

 In most instances, our initial assessments will dictate that we recommend children undertake a course of Cognitive Behavioural Therapy (CBT).
 These sessions will help them learn strategies that will enable them to cope in situations which trigger anxiety and overcome their difficulties.